johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

 #### **Conclusion**
 This pull request demonstrates how the developer adapted ChatGPT’s suggested regex to meet the specific requirements of the project.
-The task falls under **code customization**, as the developer further modified the generated code to align with project standards and feedback.
+The task falls under the Software Engineering task of **code customization**, as the developer further modified the generated code to align with project standards and feedback.
 This aligns with the theme of **adaptation to project needs**, where conceptual advice from ChatGPT was tailored to ensure consistency with Laravel’s framework.

 ### **Example 2: Methodological Guidance**